Campus Safety & Security

 - Know your best escape routes.

-- That the time to review the “Emergency Instructions Guide” located in each classroom and office.
+- Take the time to review the “Emergency Instructions Guide” located in each classroom and office.

 Remember: These are general guidelines.
 All emergencies are different and may require response changes as events unfold.
 Information that you receive about the event may be erroneous and constantly changing.
 Also, remember that you are your best defense.
 Be prepared before an event occurs.
 There are also different types of lockdowns.
 They may be variously knows as “secure in place” or “shelter in place.”
 These types are used to reduce exposure to external chemical leaks, gas leaks or bomb threats.